RyannosaurusRex/ryanhayes.net/src/content/2018-07-27-how-to-run-docker-windows-containers-with-mcafee-endpoint-security.md

 <blockquote class="twitter-tweet" data-lang="en">
   <p dir="ltr" lang="en">
-    Any issues with the size?&#8230;we were playing with those and they were up into the 10 gig range.
+    Any issues with the size? ...we were playing with those and they were up into the 10 gig range.
   </p>

   <p>